Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 What Can I Use Instead of Cream in a Cheesecake?

 You have a choice of using whole milk, skimmed milk, or almond milk.
-You generally want a milk taste as it will always have the closest taste to natural milk.
+You generally want a milky taste so choose what is closest to natural milk.